-'Pet Pals TV' | Patty Spitler hopes passing of beloved dog helps others
+Patty Spitler of 'Pet Pals TV' hopes passing of beloved dog helps others

 The segment aimed to provide comfort and understanding to viewers experiencing similar grief, and who may be struggling now, or in the future, with when to say goodbye.

-Pet Pals TV airs every Saturday at 10:30 AM on WISH-TV.
 For more insights and heartwarming stories, viewers can visit petpalstv.com.